Squirrel Nutkin at Roe Wood

 Open plan living-room with kitchen, dining and bedroom areas.
-Electric cooker (oven and hob), fridge (with small freezer), kettle, toaster, wood-burner and king-size double bed (5').
+Electric cooker (oven and hob), microwave, fridge (with small freezer), kettle, toaster, wood-burner and king-size double bed (5').
 Shower-room with shower, WC and wash-basin

 The owners have also kindly provided lockable storage (for bikes etc) and wheelbarrows to help transport your luggage from the car to the cabin.